Hi, I’m Kate and I’m the owner and creator of That M Word.

 The result can be pretty terrifying if your miscarriage is more than just the ‘heavy period’ you’re advised about, especially if you have no idea what to expect.

 I wanted to create a space where women can read practical tips and advice that’s been shared by other women.
 Where they can share their own stories and advice if they want to, anonymously or otherwise.
 So, several months after my own experience, here we are.

 That M Word is a work in progress and I hope to develop it over the coming months, but it’s not designed to undermine or replace the support and information provided by medical professionals and groups.
 Its primary aim is to offer honest, sometimes brutal advice and expectations so you feel a little more prepared and in control if this is going to happen, or is happening, to you.

-It won’t be for everyone, and that’s fine.
-But if it helps just one person out there, then at least I will know that something good has come out of my own experience.
+This site won’t be for everyone, and that’s fine.
+But if it helps just one person out there, then at least I will know that something good has come out of my own experiences.